 First introduced with the recent Hublot Big Bang 38 mm Automatic Ladies Watch, the caliber also powers the new Hublot Classic Fusion Opaline Dial automatic wristwatch.

-According to the company, the rose gold version of the watch will be available both in 42 and 45 mm cases that, being successors to the glorious heritage of Big Bang sporty watches, features the same basic shape but is a trifle simplified compared to the original.
+According to the company, the rose gold version of the watch will be available both in 42 and 45 mm cases that, being successors to the glorious heritage of their well-known Big Bang collection of sporty watches, features the same basic shape but is a trifle simplified compared to the original.

 However, thanks to a combination of polished and satin-finished surfaces, the case looks truly gorgeous and, well, even stately.